A Quantum-Secure Niederreiter Cryptosystem using Quasi-Cyclic Codes: Abstract

 \section{Abstract}

-In this paper, we describe a new \N cryptosystem based on quasi-cyclic $\frac{m-1}{m}$ codes that is quantum-secure.
-This new cryptosystem has good transmission rate compared to the one using binary Goppa codes and uses smaller keys.
+{In this paper, we describe a new variant of Niederreiter cryptosystem over quasi-cyclic codes of rate $\frac{m-1}{m}$.
+We show that the proposed cryptosystem is quantum secure, in particular, it resists quantum Fourier sampling and has better transmission rate with smaller keys compared to the one using binary Goppa codes. }